SWC-Advanced-Microscopy/StitchIt/README.md

 ## Licensing
 This software is distributed under the GPL v3 licence.
 This repository may be freely forked and shared so long as this licence is attached.

+## Also see
+- [TissueVisionMods](https://github.com/BaselLaserMouse/TissueVisionMods) for protocols and tweaks associated with the TissueVision microscopy system.